mongodb/docs/content/install-mongodb-enterprise-on-windows.md

 later.
 The ``.msi`` installer includes all other software dependencies and will automatically upgrade any older version of MongoDB installed using an ``.msi`` file.

-## Get MongoDB Enterprise

-Note: To install a version of MongoDB prior to 3.2, please refer to that version's documentation.
-For example, see version [3.0](../install-mongodb-enterprise-on-windows/).

-### Step 1: Download MongoDB Enterprise for Windows.

-Download the latest production release of [MongoDB Enterprise](http://www.mongodb.com/products/mongodb-enterprise?jmp=docs).

 To find which version of Windows you are running, enter the following commands in the Command Prompt or Powershell: